CAMERA GEAR: Inside our Camera Bags

 We agree with one common piece of advice for newer photographers: Just invest in a high-quality, sturdy tripod because you will end up spending more money fiddling around with the cheaper versions, all while eventually buying the expensive one anyway.
 Really Right Stuff, LeoFoto, Induro, and FLM are all good tripod options.
 Carbon fiber is generally the best choice for nature photography because it is a light-weight, durable material.
 We will reiterate the importance of choosing a STURDY tripod, especially if you are pairing your tripod with a longer, heavier telephoto lens.
 A small, rickety tripod has three major disadvantages: 1) it can be hard to get a sharp photo, especially with a longer lens, 2) it can put your camera at risk because it is prone to toppling over, and 3) if a tripod is too short, it will be annoying to use.

 Additionally, we encourage you to stay away from any ballhead that does not use the Arca-Swiss style plate system.
 These other systems are cumbersome and unreliable compared to the Arca-Swiss style system.
 Really Right Stuff, Acratech, and LeoFoto are good options for ball heads.
-Some of our friends have also moved to geared heads, like the LeoFoto G4.
+Some of our friends have also moved to geared heads, like the LeoFoto G4 or offerings from from Arca-Swiss.
 Although geared heads are slower to use, they offer more precision compared to a ballhead.
+I tried a geared head but found it too slow for my style of photography and ultimately went back to the BH-40 (for now, at least…).

 CamerA BACKPACKS For Day Hiking and Backpacking

-Ron: Ron uses the Atlas Packs Adventure model.
-Ron likes it because it has a flexible internal organization system with a heavy-duty harness designed for hiking with a heavy load.
+Ron: Ron has both the Atlas Packs Adventure model and the Shimoda V2 Explore 35 for everyday use and dayhiking.
+Ron likes the Atlas pack because it has a flexible internal organization system with a heavy-duty harness designed for hiking with a heavy load but he almost always chooses the Shimoda.
+The Atlas pack is REALLY BIG and it is hard to store when we are traveling.
+The more compact Shimoda is easier to store out of sight in our vehicle.
 Ron uses the Seek Outside Divide Ultralight Backpack plus an f-stop small ICU to carry his camera gear.

 Photography Accessories